sourav-oss/reactjs-alert/README.md

 status: true or false *
 title: string  ( an alert title ) *
 type: string   ( value : success, warning, error, info ) *
-color: string  ( OPTIONAL: hex code [i.e. #f4f4f4] )
+color: string  ( hex code [i.e. #f4f4f4] ) (OPTIONAL)
-quotes: true or false ( OPTIONAL )
+quotes: true or false ( required if you want a quote )
-quote: string  ( OPTIONAL: a message on alert )
+quote: string  ( a brief message on alert ) (OPTIONAL)
-button: string ( text you want to use i.e. Try Again ) autoCloseIn : number (a time after that pop up will be closed)
+button: string ( text you want to display in button i.e. 'Try Again' ) autoCloseIn : number (a time after that pop up will be closed i.e. 3000 )
 ```

 **Use a call back method (arrow function) to close it manually**